+Next, we find the variational parameters of our three exponentials ansatz in Eq. \eqref{eqn:ansatz_V2} to be

 The linear terms in the above formulas agree with the well-known second order (symmetric) TS formula.
-The cubic corrections introduced here carry more information about the given Hamiltonian and are very useful when implementing stroboscopic time-evolutions as in Eq. \eqref{eqn:U_strop_general}.
+The cubic corrections, which have well-defined thermodynamic limit, introduced here carry more information about the given Hamiltonian and are very useful when implementing stroboscopic time-evolutions as in Eq. \eqref{eqn:U_strop_general}.
 In the language of quantum circuits, these corrections modify the elementary gate rotations for a better accuracy than the TS counterpart.

 As an illustration, we benchmark the approximate variational ansatz of Eq.~\eqref{eqn:3exp_approx_Ising} against the symmetric Trotter--Suzuki decomposition of Eq.~\eqref{eqn:symmTS}.
 The stroboscopic error is shown in Fig.~\ref{fig:approx_var_Ising}.
 We observe that the variational construction yields a noticeably smaller error growth compared to the Trotter--Suzuki case, even for modest system sizes and time steps.
 This improvement highlights the advantage of tailoring the evolution operator with variational parameters, which can partially capture higher-order corrections that are absent in fixed Trotter decompositions.
 Further more, one can simply use the approximate variational parameters in Eq.~\eqref{eqn:3exp_approx_Ising} when computing any observable instead of directly employing the symmetric trotter-Suzuki formula.